nelsonsnow/pokedusk/README.md

     - Icons for move categories have been added to the status menu.
 - All previously unnecessarily capitalized text has been decapitalized.
 (Thanks to [**lioniac**](https://github.com/lioniac/frdecap)!)
 - The default text speed has been changed to fast.
+- TMs are no longer removed from the player's bag when used.
+    - The TM count is no longer displayed, as it is obsolete.
+    - The option to give Pokémon TMs (to hold) has been removed.

 ### Installation ###
 For instructions on how to setup, install, and build the project, refer to the original [**INSTALLATION.MD**](https://github.com/pret/pokefirered/blob/master/INSTALL.md).